WWE 2K22 may not have gotten any big announcements lately, but the anticipation is still building towards a release date in the next few months.

 WWE 2K22 Release Date

-There is currently no official release date for WWE 2K22, and we don't actually have confirmation yet from 2K Games that the game is even happening.
+There is currently no official release date for WWE 2K22, but the game has been confirmed and is coming later this year.

 When WWE 2K20 faced significant launch issues, 2K Games took the massive step of cancelling the planned WWE 2K21 release.

-They could put things off for another year, but it's unlikely WWE or 2K Games wants to lose out on yet another release after these last two major setbacks.
+They could've put things off for another year, but it's unlikely WWE or 2K Games wants to lose out on yet another release after these last two major setbacks.

 While 2K Games did put out WWE 2K Battlegrounds in 2020, that arcade-styled title existed separate of the regular WWE 2K series and brought a very different type of gameplay.